duycs/cms-demo/README.md

 filed_name is one instance of many fileds, so we have *fields* table with properties field_type, access_modifier, field_value.

 #### A sample schema for this idea
-- you can see *cms.sql* at this project folder, you use this file to generate your local database.
+- You can see *cms.sql* at this project folder, you use this file to generate your local database.
 - Or, I have created a schema template for this idea, you can use MySQL Workbench to connect with this connection infomation:
 *Server=mysql-6037-0.cloudclusters.net;port=10001;Database=cms;user=admin;password=abc@1234;*